CivicActions/ssp-toolkit/docs/ssp.md

 ### IA-2 (1): Network Access To Privileged Accounts

-> The information system implements multifactor authentication for network access to privileged accounts.

 ##### LINCS

 The LINCS Technology Project system does not process sensitive information, thus it does not employ multifactor authentication.